juju/docs/src/en/juju-block.md

 Disabled commands  Message
 all
 ```

 !!!
-Warning:
+Note:
-    In some cases, the disable command will only take effect after the
+    In some cases, the disable command will only take effect after the user has
-    user has logged out of Juju and logged back in again.
+    logged out of Juju (`juju logout`) and logged back in again (`juju login`).

-## Commands within each enable and disable group
+## Commands within each command group

 | destroy-model      | remove-object      | all                  |
 |--------------------|--------------------|----------------------|